Historic Wabana

 • Contact Information

 This page will feature general photos and items about the body of water between Bell Island and Portugal Cove known as The Tickle, and the boats and ferries that have plied it over the years.
 Items and photos about specific ferries will be featured on off-shoot pages for each ferry.
-The first item, below, is a history of Bell Island's ferries written by Addison Bown and featured in the St. John's Daily News on August 31, 1960:
+The first item, below the buttons, is a history of Bell Island's ferries written by Addison Bown and featured in the St. John's Daily News on August 31, 1960.
+For off-shoots of this page, click on the buttons below.

 Addison Bown (1905-1988): Journalist; Editor; Historian; Secretary of Wabana Safety Committee; Minister of Supply in 1st Provincial Cabinet; Vice-Chair of Board of Public Utilities.
 Born Glace Bay, Nova Scotia; moved to Bell Island in 1906 when his father, Thomas Bown, became DISCO Assistant Manager there.
 Educated Bell Island and St. Bonaventure's College, St. John's.
 The family moved to St. John's in 1915.
 Bown returned to Bell Island in 1924 as Secretary of the Wabana Safety Committee, holding that position for 20 years.
 He was the newspaper correspondent for the St. John's Daily News from 1928-34, and editor of The Bell Island Miner from 1939-44.
 Premier J. R. Smallwood appointed him Minister of Supply in his first Cabinet in April 1949, but he was defeated in the Harbour Main-Bell Island district in the first provincial election a month later.
 In 1956, he was appointed Member of the Board of Public Utilities and was Vice-Chairman of that board when he retired in 1973.